ddokur/Write-A-Data-Science-Blog-Post/README.md

 **developer_survey_2020/survey_results_schema.csv**: Stackoverflow's 2020 Annual Developer Survey Questions. </br>

 ## Results <a name="results"></a>
-Main results and findings is presented at my post available The main findings of the code can be found at the post available [here](https://deryadokur.medium.com/write-a-data-science-blog-243537eebcd3).
+Main results and findings are presented at my post available The main findings of the code can be found at the post available [here](https://deryadokur.medium.com/write-a-data-science-blog-243537eebcd3).